meadsteve/meadsteve.github.io/_posts/2020-12-16-pinning-docker-images.markdown

 ## Summary
 When hacking I'll go as far as step 1.
 For build systems and tooling I may consider stopping at step 2.
-For things I'm releaseing and deploying to production I tend to go all the way to step 3.
-I like having controller over what is deployed and when updates occur.
+For things that I'm releasing and deploying to production I tend to go all the way to step 3.
+I like having control over what is deployed and when updates occur.